khanhlee/khanhlee.github.io/_pages/about.md

 * June 03, 2024.
 Congratulations to Dr. Tran Thi Oanh on passing her dissertation defense at TMU and becoming a PhD holder.
 * April 30, 2024.
 Our paper [Enhancing Nasopharyngeal Carcinoma Survival Prediction: Integrating Pre- and Post-Treatment MRI Radiomics with Clinical Data](https://doi.org/10.1007/s10278-024-01109-7) has been published in <i>Journal of Imaging Informatics in Medicine</i>.
 * March 06, 2024.
 Dr. Khanh achieved TMU 2023 Academic Research Awards: <i>Research Paper Excellence Award</i> and <i>Young Scholar Research Award</i>.
-* February 02, 2024.
-Our paper [Multi-Class Deep Learning Model for Detecting Pediatric Distal Forearm Fractures Based on the AO/OTA Classification](https://doi.org/10.1007/s10278-024-00968-4) has been published in <i>Journal of Imaging Informatics in Medicine</i>.

 # Academic Services
 * <b>Editorial Services</b>